 Annunciation House is a volunteer, non-profit organization providing accompaniment and basic emergency services to asylum seekers at the border.
 With the current number of people arriving from Central America and the coming caravan from Honduras, they are in need of volunteers to help with intakes, transportation, travel arrangements, the clothing bank, and providing meals.

-Date/s: Ongoing; two week minimum
+Date/s: Ongoing; three week minimum

 Location: El Paso, Texas